MicrosoftDocs/VBA-Docs/api/Access.AccessObject.DateModified.md

 api_name:
 - Access.AccessObject.DateModified
 ms.assetid: a5392776-febe-de09-103d-2d2683f2d0bf
-ms.date: 06/08/2017
+ms.date: 09/26/2018
 ---

-# AccessObject.DateModified Property (Access)
+# AccessObject.DateModified property (Access)

 Returns a **Date** indicating the date and time when the design of the specified object was last modified.
 Read-only.

 ## Syntax

 _expression_. `DateModified`

 _expression_ A variable that represents an [AccessObject](Access.AccessObject.md) object.

 ## Example